byuflowlab/GXBeam.jl/README.md

     - Follower forces/moments (which rotate as the point rotates)
  - Capable of using arbitrary units (as long as they are compatible)
  - Simple result visualization using [WriteVTK](https://github.com/jipolanco/WriteVTK.jl)
- - Thoroughly validated against published analytical and computational results.
+ - Extensively validated against published analytical and computational results.
+See the examples in the [documentation](https://flow.byu.edu/GEBT.jl/dev).

 ## Installation